abdelkareemkobo/multi_rag_task/README.md

+## Overview

 You have two solution one  based on DSE and the other on the colpali.
 I build everything with local models in dual gpu setup if you have one GPU Vram larger than 24 you can run the both models on one gpu.
+It's best to read the pdf analysis which contain better content.
 ****

-DSE Notebook: Multimodal Document Retrieval and Generation Overview
+## DSE Notebook: Multimodal Document Retrieval and Generation

+Overview
 This notebook implements a multimodal system for document retrieval and question answering using VDRE (Vision-Document Retrieval Embedding) for image/text embeddings and Qwen2.5-VL for vision-language generation.
 It processes text and image queries to retrieve relevant document images and generate answers, evaluating retrieval (Precision@1, Recall@1) and generation (ROUGE-L, SBERT).
 Requirements

+### install
 Python 3.19+

 Setup